Section 3C Immigration Act 1971 & 3C Leave

 Save for the two conditions set out above providing the basis of the power to cancel leave under section 3C of the Immigration Act 1971, section 3C leave cannot be cancelled for any other reason, where other general powers to curtail leave do not apply to section 3C leave.
 The net effect of these combined rules, is that section 3C leave is rarely cancelled.

-Individuals with Section 3c leave often struggle to demonstrate their right to work, rent, or access other services.
-The issue arises because those with Section 3c leave cannot use a Home Office-generated share code to prove their right to work and must rely on the Employer Checking Service, which is prone to errors and is generally under-used by employers and those conducting checks for right to rent, NHS charging, driving licenses and bank accounts.
+Individuals with Section 3c leave often struggle to demonstrate their right to work, rent or access other services.
+The issue arises because those with Section 3c leave cannot use a Home Office-generated share code to prove their right to work and must rely on the Employer Checking Service, which is generally under-used by employers and those conducting checks for right to rent, NHS charging, driving licences and bank accounts.

-The issue was central to the case of R (Refugee and Migrant Forum of Essex and London (RAMFEL) & Anor) v Secretary of State for the Home Department, where the Home Secretary’s failure to provide digital proof of status to those with section 3C leave was held to be unlawful.
+The issue was central to the case of R (Refugee and Migrant Forum of Essex and London (RAMFEL) & Anor) v Secretary of State for the Home Department in June 2024, where the Home Secretary’s failure to provide digital proof of status to those with section 3C leave was held to be unlawful.
 Read our summary of the decision here.

 Following this ruling, the Home Office was ordered to update its policy on Section 3c leave, ensuring that all those affected have a means of proving their status.
 Also, as the Home Office transitions to eVisas, it will now need to include individuals on Section 3c leave in this move to a digital system.